kucoe/cline/README.md

 ```

   If you need to provide your own command line interface,
-  you can pass it as parameter (visit https://github.com/kucoe/cline/blob/master/tests.js for mock example).
+  you can pass it as parameter, visit [tests.js]( https://github.com/kucoe/cline/blob/master/tests.js) for mock example.

 ```js
     var cli = require('cline')(mock);